-This little riverside café, part of Duncan's Quw'utsun' Cultural and Conference Centre, offers a rare opportunity to try traditional B.C.
-First Nations fare.
+This little riverside café, part of Duncan's Quw'utsun' Cultural and Conference Centre, offers a rare opportunity to try traditional BC First Nations fare.
 All meals start with warm fried bread with blackberry jam and salmon spread.
-From there, the menu offers both the familiar (salads, burgers, and fish-and-chips made with salmon) and the more unusual: elk escalope on baby spinach greens, pulled buffalo in barbecue sauce, or a stew of salmon, cod, prawns, and sea asparagus.
-For a treat, try the Me'Hwulp, a Salish afternoon tea for two with candied salmon, crab cakes, blackberry tarts, and more—all served on a cedar platter.
+From there, the menu offers both the familiar (salads, burgers, seafood pasta, and fish-and-chips made with salmon) and the more unusual (clam fritters, venison chili, or a seafood stew with salmon, cod, prawns, and sea aparagus).
+For a treat try the Salish Afternoon Tea for two, which includes candied and smoked salmon, crab cakes, blackberry bread, and more—all served on a cedar platter.
 A kids' menu and river-view patio in a parklike environment make this a pleasant family spot.

 Quw'utsun' Cultural and Conference Centre, 200 Cowichan Way, Duncan, British Columbia, V9L 6P4, Canada